-Install O-ring (5) into the racetrack shaped groove of the center housing (21).
+Install one O-ring (5) into the racetrack shaped groove of the center housing (21).

-Place center housing (21) into position on top of the rear housing (2), as shown.
+5 Place the center housing (21) into position on top of the rear housing (2), as shown.

-NOTE: Make certain the O-ring is facing down and the center housing seats properly over the alignment pins in the rear housing.
+NOTE: Make certain the O-ring in the center housing is facing down and the center housing seats properly over the alignment pins in the rear housing.